Updated on: 2/19/2019

 - If you get a text, your phone will automatically send a text back, letting the person know you’re driving.
 If the message is important, the sender can type the word "urgent" to make sure that you receive a notification.
 Then you can pull over to read their important message.
 You can also ask Siri to read it to you.

 - If your phone is connected to Bluetooth, you can still receive calls through your Bluetooth and talk hands-free.
 You can allow calls only from your Favorites, and allow calls to come through if the same person calls twice in a row.

 It’s understood that many people use their iPhone for maps and GPS while driving.
 If you’re a passenger in a vehicle and your iPhone thinks you’re the one driving, you can just select “I’m Not Driving,” to turn DND while driving off.
 If you’re a parent of a teen driver – the most at-risk age group for car accidents – there are restrictions that can be used to keep the DND on.

 How To Turn It On

 Using “Do Not Disturb While Driving” is still an optional feature.
 Fortunately, Apple has made it extremely easy to use, removing some of the temptations to text, keeping your safer in the process.

 Only iPhones with the latest update – iOS 11 – have the “Do Not Disturb While Driving” feature.
 Even if your phone doesn’t have the feature, it’s always a good idea to put your phone or any other distraction away while driving a vehicle.
 The National Highway Traffic Safety Administration (NHTSA) reported that in 2015, 3,477 people were killed and 391,000 were injured in car accidents due to distracted driving.

-For your safety and for the safety of others, the attorney Chris Davis and the legal team at Davis Law Group, P.S., urges iPhone users to turn on “Do Not Disturb While Driving.”
+For your safety and for the safety of others, personal injury attorney Chris Davis and the legal team at Davis Law Group, P.S., urge iPhone users to turn on “Do Not Disturb While Driving.”